Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

 <br>

 For the ball the center of this rectangle is used as its center and for the rim the left and rightmost points of the rectangle as well as the y position of the rectangle are used to determine if the ball will go in.
+The coordinates of the ball at each frame are stored in an array to be used for predicting its path through polynomial regression.

 <br>